pawel-czyz/labelshift/README.md

 # quant

-Python library for *quantification* -- estimating the class prevalences in an unlabeled data set.
+Python library for *quantification*: estimating the class prevalences in an unlabeled data set under the prior probability shift assumption.

-This library serves a two-fold purpose:
+This module is created with two purposes in mind:
   - easily apply state-of-the-art quantification algorithms to the real problems,
   - benchmark novel quantification algorithms against others.

-Benchmark for quantification algorithms used to find class distributions in machine learning.
+It is compatible with any machine learning framework.

 ## Contribution
 We use